dwrensha/seer/README.md

-# Pangloss: Symbolic Execution for Rust
+# SEER: Symbolic Execution Engine for Rust

 Based on miri and z3.